Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Introduction

+Subsequent research considered statistical inference and smoothing methods for tail dependence estimation. \citet{PengQi2007} and \citet{Peng2008Bootstrap} studied smooth estimation and bootstrap inference for stable tail dependence functions.
+Method-of-moments estimation was investigated by \citet{EinmahlKrajinaSegers2008}, while \citet{BucherDette2013} established weak convergence results for empirical tail copula processes under broad conditions.
+More recently, \citet{Kiriliouk2018} proposed empirical beta copula smoothing methods with improved finite-sample behavior, and \citet{EinmahlSegers2021} extended tail dependence inference to functional data settings.
+Despite these advances, the asymptotic behavior of tail copula estimators under checkerboard smoothing remains largely unexplored.
+These works provide the theoretical foundation for the checkerboard-based tail inference framework developed in this paper.
-In this paper, we aim to establish a comprehensive asymptotic theory for checkerboard–based tail copula estimation.
-Specifically, our contributions are as follows:

-\begin{itemize} \item We first define a checkerboard–smoothed estimator $\hat{C}_n^{(m)}$ of the true copula $C$ and based on that introduce a non-parametric checkerboard-based lower and upper tail copula estimator (see section \ref{sec:checkerboard} for details).
-As a primary step we establish the almost sure uniform consistency of checkerboard–smoothed estimator $\hat{C}_n^{(m)}$ in Theorem \ref{thm:consistency_checkerboard} as:
+In Section \ref{sec:main} of this paper, we establish a comprehensive asymptotic theory for checkerboard–based tail copula estimation.
+Specifically, our contributions from Section \ref{sec:main} are as follows: \begin{enumerate}[label =(\Alph*)] \item We define a checkerboard–smoothed estimator $\hat{C}_n^{(m)}$ of the true copula $C$ and establish the almost sure uniform consistency of it in Theorem \ref{thm:consistency_checkerboard} which is

-under existence assumption on third-order bounded partial derivatives.
-The proof builds on controlling the stochastic error term by a norm--contractive interpolation operator acting on the empirical copula process, and a deterministic bias term arising from the checkerboard approximation.
-The stochastic error inherits the empirical process rate, while the bias is of order $m^{-2}$ by a Taylor expansion, yielding uniform almost sure consistency as $m \to \infty$. \item We next derive that, under suitable smoothness and growth conditions, the checkerboard smoothing does not affect the first--order asymptotic distribution.
-In particular, the empirical checkerboard copula admits the same weak limit as the classical empirical copula process (cf. Theorem \ref{thm:weakconv_checkerboard}), i.e
+\item We next derive that, under suitable smoothness conditions, the checkerboard smoothing does not change asymptotic distribution.
+In particular, the empirical checkerboard copula admits the same weak limit as the classical empirical copula process (cf. Theorem \ref{thm:weakconv_checkerboard}), i.e.,

-where \(\mathbb{G}_C\) is the centered Gaussian process associated with the classical empirical copula.
-The proof decomposes the centered and scaled estimator into a stochastic fluctuation term and a deterministic approximation error.
-The stochastic component is obtained by representing the empirical checkerboard copula as the image of the empirical copula under the bounded linear interpolation operator \(T_m\) (defined in section \ref{sec:checkerboard}); weak convergence is then preserved by the extended continuous mapping theorem (cf.\ Lemma~\ref{lem:5}), together with Lemmas~\ref{lem:4} and~\ref{lem:6}.
-The deterministic bias term is asymptotically negligible at the \(\sqrt{n}\)-scale under the condition \(\sqrt{n}=o(m^2)\), and the desired weak convergence follows by Slutsky’s theorem.